morleym/furtive-handbook/docs/stakeholders.md

 What different stakeholders like and dislike about different formats may align or conflict with one another.
 And that's a good thing!
-Each role is working hard to make a certain aspect of the event the best it can be.
+Each role is working hard to make a certain aspect of the event the best it can be, so they'll naturally have different needs.
 At the end of the day, however, it is ONE team, ONE project, and you will need to arrive at a decision.
 Who will help the team craft good format options?
 Who will rally everyone behind the final decision, and prepare them to make the most of it in each of their roles?